mrc-ide/individual/joss/paper.md

 simulated individual, the population was still stored as types in an array.

 `individual` also provides a C++ header-only interface which advanced users can link to from their R package.
-The C++ interface allows a user to interact with the C++ types directly, if the R interface remains too slow for their use case.
+The header-only interface allows a user to interact with the C++ types directly, if the R interface remains too slow for their use case.
-This means that users can link to other R packages that expose a C or C++ interface, significantly enhancing the extensibility of `individual`'s R and C++ API.
+This means that users can link to other R packages that expose a C/C++ interface, significantly enhancing the extensibility of `individual`'s API.

 # State of the field